regcs/AliceLG/README.md

 ### Rendering

 You can render complete quilt images and animation frames.
-To start the rendering process, you basically follow the known Blender workflow:
+To start the rendering process, you basically follow the usual Blender workflow:

 - set up a camera and a camera view you would like to render
 - adjust the render settings (and the animation settings)